paarthenon/variant/docu/docs/glossary.md

 ## Exhaustive

 The term "exhaustive" refers to some control flow statement where every branch is handled.
 Variant's match functions are exhaustive until instructed otherwise.

+## Expression

+An **expression**, in contrast to a **statement** is a section of code that returns a value and so can be used inline within other expressions or statements.

 ## Match
  - [`match()`](api#match) - match a variant as an expression.